-If you’re one of the many MTG players currently wishing for bans, you’re in luck.
-We’ve got the rundown of when the next MTG bans are and what to expect when they happen.
+If you’re one of the many MTG players keen to keep tabs on bans, you’re in luck.
+We’ve got the rundown of when the next MTG bans are, and what to expect when they happen.

 When Are the Next MTG Bans?

-All occurring throughout 2026, MTG players now know, roughly, when every ban should happen next year.
-This is designed to give players more security, so they’re not surprised by bans happening out of the blue.
-This will be incredibly important in 2026, since some of the ban dates overlap with major MTG tournaments.
+This is intended to give players more security, so they’re not surprised by bans happening out of the blue.
+This will be incredibly important for 2026, since some of the ban dates overlap with major MTG tournaments.

 Here are all of the confirmed dates for MTG bans in 2026.